 How has Covid-19 affected the Foodbank and how can you help?

-The cost to run the Isle of Man Foodbank has increased by approximately one third in the past year, from an average of £1,086 per week to £1,500 per week and nobody receives a salary.
+The cost to run the Isle of Man Foodbank has increased by approximately one third in the past year, from an average of £1,086 per week to £1,500 per week and everybody who works at the food bank is a volunteer, and does not receive a salary.